 Thesis applicants are required to have a strong academic record, good writing skills, and a well-thought out proposal.
 Students select a faculty member as their thesis advisor, who serve as a second reader and provide guidance throughout the semester.
 Upon completion, seniors will make a formal presentation of their research at the annual Senior Thesis Colloquium held in late April.
 The most outstanding paper each year is awarded with the Africa Prize, which is presented at the Tropaia Ceremony of SFS.

-Interested students should apply for the senior thesis seminar by submitting a Senior Thesis Proposal Application form by Friday, June 24, 2016, 5:00pm.
+Interested students should apply for the senior thesis seminar by submitting a Senior Thesis Proposal Application form by Friday, May 10th, 2019 at 5:00pm.
 Applications will not be reviewed until all required materials are received.

 Students complete at least two elective courses.
 Courses include, but are not limited to (see African Studies Assistant Director for complete course listing): African Cultures in the Americas, Memory and Orality in African Literature, African Self-Perceptions, History of Southern Africa, African Societies after Slavery, Culture and Politics of African Cities, History of Islam in Africa, Beginners Swahili I, Beginners Swahili II, Intermediate Swahili I, Intermediate Swahili II, Peace & Conflict in East Africa, US-African Relations, Africa, Religious Organization and Experience, Nationalism and Ethnic Conflict: Africa, Politics and Business in Developing Countries, African Military Conflict and Resolution, African Political Economy, African Development, African Culture and Foreign Policy, African Politics and the Novel, Financing Development in Africa, AIDS In Africa, Natural Resources: Africa & Me, Women and Politics in Africa.